astr0n0mer/digital-garden/pages/haxor-news.md

 	  ```
 -
 - Review
-	- The interface is takes one command at a time, so to view a post, you have to use 3 commands
+	- The interface takes one command at a time, so to view a post, you have to use 3 commands
 	  ```bash
 	  hn top
 	  hn view 1